-4 a Extract from The Melancholy Hussar of the German Legion Candidates will need to provide a brief context here.
+4 (a) Thomas Hardy: The Withered Arm and Other Wessex Tales Extract from The Melancholy Hussar of the German Legion Candidates will need to provide a brief context here.
 Phyllis is waiting for her melancholy hussar, Tina, to take her away with him to Germany.
 Her engagement to Humphrey Gould has been a long one and they have not met for a long time.
 In that time she has fallen in love with Tina.
 The extract portrays a terrible misunderstanding.
 Phyllis understands from Gould's words that he intends to marry her and will accept no hint of criticism of her.
 She is so touched by his words and the present he has brought her that she feels obliged to honour the word she has given him, renounce Tina and happiness, and accept marriage to a man she does not love.
 Consideration of Gould's words, in the light of later knowledge, makes clear that Gould has indeed treated her badly and that the present is a bribe to persuade her to get him "out of a mighty difficulty".
 Responses are expected to engage with the moving nature of the extract: Phyllis is sacrificing her own happiness, losing the man she loves, and saving an undeserving man from his father's disapproval.
+24 Basic responses here will demonstrate knowledge of her life story and some understanding of her unhappiness.
+They will offer a reasonably sustained understanding of what is moving about the extract, perhaps by considering its structure and the way expectation is speedily replaced by disappointment, the prospect of happiness by the acceptance of suffering.
+Responses will move through the bands as focus becomes closer on the extract and especially upon Gould's words that suggest, despite his somewhat ambiguous praise of Phyllis, that he is a somewhat peevish and unworthy man.
+The best responses will show insight into how Hardy makes this extract so moving: Phyllis's decision to "preserve her self-respect" has terrible consequences for her and, presumably, beneficial ones for Gould.
+(A different decision might not have helped Tina and Christoph, but the proximity of her grave to their unmarked places of burial is also moving.) --- ----- -- ---- ---

-16 Basic responses here will show some awareness of the context and Phyllis's decision.
-They will move through the bands as understanding of the choice she feels she has to make becomes clearer and better supported by textual detail.
-The best here will demonstrate a reasonably sustained understanding of her situation and what is moving about her renunciation of happiness.
-There will be some analysis of Gould's words, what they mean to Phyllis and how they affect the readers' response to Phyllis and her later life.
-4b Hardy: The Withered Arm There is plenty of material available and candidates' ability to select sensitively and avoid simple narrative responses will be tested.
+(b There is plenty of material available and candidates' ability to select sensitively and avoid simple narrative responses will be tested.
 Central material is to be found in the belief that Rhoda Brook is responsible for the withering of the arm; in the belief that "the clever man" Conjuror Trendle can reveal the identity of Gertrude's enemy through the concoction in the tumbler; in the belief that laying the withered arm on the mark round the neck of a hanged man can "turn the blood" and provide a cure.
-16 Basic responses here will show a little awareness of the superstitions of the people in the tale.
-They will move through the bands as knowledge of the story and the superstitions becomes more secure and better supported.
-The best will demonstrate a reasonably developed understanding of the life presented in the tale and make some comment on Hardy's language and the structure of the story.
+The question asks how Hardy vividly conveys impressions of superstitions and thus invites comment on the language and structure of a story which begins with the inflicting of a 24 Basic responses here will show some understanding of the centrality of superstition in some people's lives, with some textual support.
+They will move through the bands as textual support becomes more secure and detailed, and Hardy's ways of making superstitions vivid are considered.
+The best will provide insight into how Hardy's language and the way he structures the story make people's beliefs so vivid. curse and ends with its lifting and its fatal consequences.